• Skip to primary navigation

 A bowl of vegan noodles with almond butter sauce, tofu and vegetables.

-Deliciously savoury and creamy, these Vegan Tofu Noodles with Almond Butter are easy to make and packed with plant protein.
-Naturally gluten free too!
+Deliciously savoury and creamy, these tofu noodle bowls with almond butter sauce are easy to make and a good source of protein.
+Naturally gluten-free and full of flavor!

 Prep Time10 minutes mins